 The other day I switched to a different shampoo and conditioner.
 That was when I could really tell the difference.
 My hair simply felt heavier and frizzier.
 Back to Olaplex I go, especially as the summer months heat up.
 I am constantly testing shampoos and conditioners, but for the next few humid months, Olaplex will definitely be my go-to haircare.

-If you are interested in the line but don’t know which products to start with, Olaplex – Bond Repair Trial Kit is the perfect introduction to Olaplex products.
-It includes mini sizes of pre-shampoo treatment Olaplex Hair Perfector No. 3, No. 4 Bond Maintenance Shampoo, No. 5 Bond Maintenance Conditioner and No. 6 Bond Smoother styling creme.
+If you are interested in the line but don’t know which products to start with, Olaplex – Bond Repair Trial Kit is the perfect introduction to Olaplex products at an affordable price.
+It includes mini sizes of pre-shampoo treatment Olaplex Hair Perfector No. 3, No. 4 Bond Maintenance Shampoo, No. 5 Bond Maintenance Conditioner, and No. 6 Bond Smoother styling creme.